vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

     The **Device to cloud messages** tile should be plotting some current activity.
 If no activity is shown, wait a short while, as there's some latency.

-    With your device pumping out telemetry, and your hub receiving it, the next step is to route the messages to their correct endpoints.
+    With your device sending telemetry, and your hub receiving it, the next step is to route the messages to their correct endpoints.

 ### Exercise 3: Create a Message Route to Azure Blob Storage